Adapt to Google's 2026 Review Rules Now

 Ditch the “filter first, then send to Google” logic.
 Build a simple, neutral script that goes to every completed job:

 “Thanks for choosing [Your Company Name].
-Your feedback helps other homeowners.
+Your feedback helps other customers.
 If you’re willing, you can share your experience here: [link].”

 2. Remove All Incentives and Staff Quotas

-If you’re running “review bonus” contests, tying tech bonuses to review counts, or offering discounts for reviews, stop immediately.
-Replace those programs with rewards for service quality metrics on‑time arrival, first‑time fix rate, and customer satisfaction scores collected privately, not on Google.
+If you’re running “review bonus” contests, tying team bonuses to review counts, or offering discounts for reviews, stop immediately.
+Replace those programs with rewards for service quality metrics—on‑time arrival, first‑time fix rate, and customer satisfaction scores collected privately, not on Google.

 3. Turn Off Gating in Any Review Software You Use

-Many HVAC CRMs and “reputation tools” still offer thumbs‑up / thumbs‑down flows that only send happy customers to Google.
+Many CRMs and “reputation tools” still offer thumbs‑up / thumbs‑down flows that only send happy customers to Google.
 In 2026, that’s a liability.
-Work with your vendor or your agency to:
+Work with your vendor—or your agency—to:

 Disable any gating logic or conditional links.